Demographics of South Carolina: City and MSAs

 South Carolina's metropolitan statistical areas (MSAs) are much larger than their central city population counts suggest.
 South Carolina law makes it difficult for municipalities to annex unincorporated areas, so city proper populations look smaller than is reflected in the total metropolitan populations.

 For example, Myrtle Beach has a municipal population of less than 50,000 persons, but its MSA has more than 200,000 persons.
 Anderson's municipal population is smaller than Sumter's, but the Anderson MSA is larger, as seen below.

-Columbia, Charleston, and Greenville all have urbanized area populations between 400,000–550,000, while their metropolitan statistical area (MSA) populations are each more than 600,000.
+Columbia, Charleston, and Greenville all have urbanized area populations between 400,000 and 550,000, while their metropolitan statistical area (MSA) populations are each more than 600,000.
 The Greenville-Spartanburg-Anderson MSA population consists of approximately 1.4 million people, making it the largest in the state and third largest in the Carolinas.